 Disability Studies Graduate Certificate

-The Disability Studies Graduate Certificate offered by the College of Education focuses on an interdisciplinary approach to exploring disability from cultural, historical and sociopolitical perspectives.
+The Disability Studies Graduate Certificate offered by the College of Education and Human Development focuses on an interdisciplinary approach to exploring disability from cultural, historical and sociopolitical perspectives.
 This program draws from a variety of disciplines including health professions, liberal arts and social sciences.

 Coursework includes research into disability rights and culture, as well as universal design and ecological aspects of disability.
 Students will also gain an understanding of disability as it relates to their personal, professional and social lives.